-The college farm gives students excellent exposure to dairy cattle and horses, and the newly-remodeled facility on the main campus provides a modern setting for experience with dogs, cats, rodents, reptiles, and birds.
+The college farm gives students excellent exposure to dairy cattle and horses.
+The facility on the main campus provides a modern setting for experience with dogs, cats, rodents, reptiles, and birds.
 Basic restraint and handling is also taught on sheep, chickens, and rabbits.